RyHensel/dead-reckoning/README.md

 If you have experienced the following:

 - Maps are listed in the Catalog pane but **none of them will open**
-- No error dialog, no crash, no exception — the project just doesn't work
+- No error dialog, no crash, no exception and the project just doesn't work
 - Diagnostic Monitor shows the map lookup completing in **0 ms** with no failure
 - The project opened fine yesterday and you changed nothing structural
 - Opening the `.aprx` as a ZIP shows `Index.json` containing values like